Comparative studies of Kalmyk and Oirat

 Elena Indjieva, the collector and depositor of the materials presented here, is Kalmyk herself and a heritage learner of the language.
 Apart from informing strictly linguistic studies (phonology, intonation, prosody and relative clauses), her collection has immense potential as educational material and as a resource for language revitalization.
 Furthermore, this comparative study was carried out taking into consideration the great urge for cultural reconnection and collaboration from both Oirats and Kalmyks.

-The deposit can be navigated using the genres and topics provided in the columns in the left hand side of the screen:
+The collection can be navigated using the genres and topics provided in the columns in the left hand side of the screen:

 The files labelled as Included in PhD thesis contributed to Indjieva’s thesis on the intonational structure of the Oirat language, they have excellent audio quality and are largely transcribed and annotated in Praat.
 These have been named according to the speaker, the type of utterance, the status of the annotation and the identical set they belong to (only when applicable).
 A file can be transcribed and annotated (TA), just transcribed (T) or raw (R).
 During curation, the category “E” was added to refer to empty TextGrid files where the tiers have already been set.